neevnuv/Trident-Protect-Console-Plugin/README.md

-# OpenShift Console Plugin Template
+# Trident Protect Console Plugin

 This project is a minimal template for writing a new OpenShift Console dynamic plugin.